-Card Reader - Some people smile when they see card reader on the football pitch, but it's very helpful.
-Every time I would have somebody to apologise because they didn't have cash.
-Contactless card reader solved the problem.
+Card Reader - Some people smile when they see a card reader on the football pitch, but it's very helpful.
+Every time I would have somebody apologise because they didn't have cash.
+A contactless card reader solved the problem.

 Footballs - Always 2.
 If one ball pops during a game, you have some spare.
-Once I brought four balls, and people didn't pay attention to it as much.
+Once I brought four balls, and people didn't pay attention to them as much.
 By the end of the game, I had two balls left.
-Other 2 were kicked out and lost.
+The other 2 were kicked out and lost.
 In a year, I usually have to buy 2-3 balls to replace old ones.
 I try to buy quality balls but not to be too crazy about it.
 Low-quality balls are, well, low quality.

 Bibs - It is just so much easier to have bibs.
 I would not play football again without them.